oracle/oci-typescript-sdk/lib/cloudbridge/README.md

-# OCI NodeJS client for Cloud Bridge Service
+# OCI Node.js client for Cloud Bridge Service

 This module enables you to write code to manage resources for Cloud Bridge Service.